zdharma-continuum/zinit/README.md

 ### Module – Guaranteed Compilation Of All Scripts / Plugins

-The module is a binary Zsh module (think about `zmodload` Zsh command, that's the topic) which transparently, automatically **compiles sourced scripts**.
+The module is a binary Zsh module (think about `zmodload` Zsh command, it's that topic) which transparently and automatically **compiles sourced scripts**.
 Many plugin managers do not offer compilation of plugins, the module is a solution to this.
-Even if a plugin manager does compile plugin's main script (like Zplugin does), the script can source smaller helper scripts or dependency libraries (e.g. `geometry-zsh/geometry` prompt does that) and there are very few solutions to that, which are demanding (e.g. specifying all helper files in plugin load command and tracking updates to the plugin – in Zplugin case: by using `compile` ice-mod).
+Even if a plugin manager does compile plugin's main script (like Zplugin does), the script can source smaller helper scripts or dependency libraries (for example, the prompt `geometry-zsh/geometry` does that) and there are very few solutions to that, which are demanding (e.g. specifying all helper files in plugin load command and tracking updates to the plugin – in Zplugin case: by using `compile` ice-mod).

 ### Module – Measuring Time Of `source`s

 Besides the compilation-feature, the module also measures **duration** of each script sourcing.
-Issue `zpmod source-study` after loading the module at top of `~/.zshrc` to see list of sourced files with the time the sourcing took in milliseconds on the left.
+Issue `zpmod source-study` after loading the module at top of `~/.zshrc` to see a list of all sourced files with the time the sourcing took in milliseconds on the left.
 This feature allows to profile the shell startup.
-Also, no script can pass-through that check and you will obtain a complete list of loaded scripts, like if Zshell itself was tracking this.
+Also, no script can pass-through that check and you will obtain a complete list of all loaded scripts, like if Zshell itself was tracking this.
 The list can be surprising.

 # News
 * 15-08-2018